-Special Condition 20: The applicant shall work with MTA to determine if the addition of a transit stop at the property is warranted and feasible.
-If a transit stop is feasible and desirable the applicant shall install a bus stop in the sidewalk at a location per the request of MTA prior to final of the building permit.
+Special Condition 20: The applicant shall work with MTA and the School District to determine if the addition of a transit and/or school bus stop at the property is warranted/feasible.
+If a transit/school bus stop is feasible and desirable the applicant shall install a bus stop in the sidewalk at a location per the request of MTA/School District prior to final of the building permit.